smart-on-fhir/cumulus-etl/docs/howtos/run-cumulus-etl.md

 1. **PHI build path**: where to put build artifacts that contain PHI and need to persist run-to-run, usually a different `s3://` bucket (with less access) or a persistent local folder

-When using S3 buckets, you'll need to set the `CUMULUS_AWS_REGION` environment variable to the correct region.
+When using S3 buckets, you'll need to set the `--s3-region` argument to the correct region.
 And you'll want to first actually set up those buckets.
 Follow the [S3 setup guide](set-up-aws.md) document for guidance there.

 ### Strongly Recommended Arguments